kirandevappa/kiran-resume/index.md

 ---

 ## **PROFILE**
-Strategic and customer-focused Product Manager with a track record of successfully leading the end-to-end development of global software and embedded systems products.
+Strategic and customer-focused Product Thinker with a track record of successfully leading the end-to-end development of global software and embedded systems products.
 Certified SAFe Agilist and CSPO, bringing a deep technical understanding and strong business acumen to create innovative solutions that drive growth and customer satisfaction.
 Proven ability to define product roadmaps, foster cross-functional collaboration, and manage complex stakeholder relationships.
 Adept at applying Agile and SAFe methodologies to ensure product delivery aligns with customer needs and organizational objectives.

 ---